 After the liberation of Greece from the Turkish yoke, the monuments of the Acropolis came under the care of the newly founded Greek state.
-Limited investigation took place at first, while in 1885-1890 it was systematically excavated under P. Kavadias.
-In the early 20th century N. Balanos headed the first large-scale restoration project.
+Limited investigation took place at first, while in 1885-1890 it was systematically excavated.
+In the early 20th c. the first large-scale restoration project took place.
 A Committee for the Conservation of the Monuments on the Acropolis was created in 1975 with the aim to plan and undertake large-scale conservation and restoration on the Acropolis.
-The ongoing project is still in progress.
+The project is still in progress.
 The Acropolis was formally proclaimed as the preeminent monument on the European Cultural Heritage list of monuments on March 26th 2007.

 The Parthenon is an architectural masterpiece of grand renown.
 The visitor will appreciate its splendor, and learn about the history and the secrets of the construction of the Parthenon.
-This unique temple, dedicated to the goddess Athena, was built of marble from the quarries of Mt.
+This unique temple was built of marble from the quarries of Mt.
 Penteli.
-The Parthenon of the classical era was built on the remains of the monumental earlier Parthenon, an archaic temple built in the late 6th century BC.
+The Parthenon of the classical era was built on the remains of the monumental earlier Parthenon, an archaic temple built in the late 6th c.
+BC.
 The architects of the classical temple, which was constructed and decorated from 447-432 BC in the golden age of Pericles, were Iktinos and Kallikrates.
 It is a peripteral temple of the Doric order of architecture with 8 columns on the front and the back and 17 columns on each side.

 Inside the Parthenon, the centerpiece was the chryselephantine statue of the goddess Athena, work of the famous sculptor Pheidias, who was also in charge of the overall construction.
 The statue was the destination of the great procession of the Panathenaea, depicted on the frieze of the temple.